 Along with the 18 rhinos, an additional two male lions were translocated from South Africa to enhance the genetic diversity of the existing lions, increasing the number to 19; almost tripling the population in just three years.
 Four lion tracking collars were replaced on the original founder group of seven who were reintroduced in 2015, to continue long-term monitoring and aid in their protection.
-Forty-five confiscated endangered grey crowned cranes were released by the Rwanda Wildlife Conservation Association into an enclosure in Akagera, from where over 100 rehabilitated

-Akagera's K9 anti-poaching dog unit has helped reduce poaching to an all-time low since 2010. © Tom Parker cranes have previously been released, for re-entry into the wild.
+Fortyfive confiscated endangered grey crowned cranes were released by the Rwanda Wildlife Conservation Association into an enclosure in Akagera, from where over 100 rehabilitated cranes have previously been released, for re-entry into the wild.
 Wildlife populations across the park continued to steadily increase.
 The fourth comprehensive park-wide aerial census of large key species and the first systematic aerial surveillance of the wetlands was completed.
 Results indicated steady growth of elephant, lion, hippopotamus, buffalo, giraffe, zebra, topi and crocodile.